gscanlon21/notes/content/office/ergonomics.md

 ## Switches
 **Linear**
 : Smooth and consistent keystroke with a quiet noise.
-: > Kailh box red
+: > Kailh Box Red

 **Clicky**
 : A small bump on each keystroke with a loud click noise.